CJGreig/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

       notice that it is populated with values (you may need to click the column header to refresh the data).

-   .. note:: These areas respect the project's area unit settings, so
+   .. note:: If you recall, at the beginning of this project we set the
-      they may be in square meters or square degrees.
+      ellipsoid to WGS84 and the project's area unit to meters, therefore the rendered area values will be in square meters.

 #.
 Press |saveEdits| to save the edits and exit the edit mode with
    |toggleEditing| :sup:`Toggle editing`
 #.
 Close the attribute table

-Now that we have the data, let's use them to render the ``landuse`` layer.
+Now that we have the data, let's use them to render the ``ELC_campus`` layer.

 #.
 Open the :guilabel:`Layer properties` dialog's
-   :guilabel:`Symbology` tab for the ``landuse`` layer
+   :guilabel:`Symbology` tab for the ``ELC_campus`` layer
 #.
 Change the classification style from :guilabel:`Categorized` to
    :guilabel:`Graduated`